Itz-fork/Kivi.py/README.md

 Merge data into the database

 - Arguments:
-    - index: Index of the database (returned in kv_load or when creating the instance)
+    - `index`: Index of the database (returned in kv_load or when creating the instance)
-    - tomerge: Dict consist of data that needs to be merged
+    - `tomerge`: Dict consist of data that needs to be merged

 - Example:
     ```py